-IPCNY’s New Prints Program was created to bring selected artists’ prints from the widest possible range of sources to the attention of the viewing public.
+IPCNY’s New Prints Program was created in 2000 to bring selected artists’ prints from the widest possible range of sources to the attention of the viewing public.
 The exhibitions feature prints in a variety of formats and mediums produced in the preceding twelve months.
 This immediacy makes every presentation of the New Prints Program unique, because each exhibition is a window into what a wide range of artists are thinking about at a specific moment in time.
 Through this ongoing forum for exhibiting prints by artists at all stages of their careers, IPCNY continues its work to enlarge audiences for fine art prints.

 NEW PRINTS Artist Development Program

 In 2017, IPCNY expanded the New Prints open-call exhibition series by offering each cohort of exhibiting artists further opportunities to receive further training, guidance, and exposure.

 After each New Prints exhibition is selected by the jury or juror, the exhibiting artists are invited to apply for the three components of New Prints artist development program: